GMAT Tips & Resources for Getting into an MBA Program

 The GMAT, or Graduate Management Admission Test, provides MBA programs with a crucial metric “to predict program performance.”
 In this guide, we’ll unpack the distinct challenges of each of the four exam components.
 We’ll then detail the most effective ways to prepare for them, based on expert advice and documentation from test-prep coaches and GMAC itself.
 By scrutinizing the GMAT’s components, identifying personal weaknesses, and then applying targeted test-taking strategies, anyone can beat the GMAT and gain admission to an MBA program.
+Meet the Expert 49% of GMAT test takers report spending at least 51 hours preparing for the exam.

 The GMAT contains four distinct sections.
 The core of the exam, which yields a score of 200 to 800, is comprised of the verbal and math (or quantitative) sections.
 These sections are broken down by subject matter and question types below.
 In addition, the GMAT includes one essay question, an analytical writing assessment that is graded on a scale of one to six.
 The final and newest component combines quantitative math skills with verbal comprehension under the rubric of “integrated reasoning.”